stychu/angular-egghead-exercises/README.md

 #Exercise 6: Angular ng-repeat and filtering data

 ##Summary
-In this application, you are supposed to create `searchStudent` filter allows user to search the list of students by filtering specified field.
+In this application, you are supposed to create `searchStudent` filter allowing user to search through the list of students by filtering the specified field.

 ##Goals
-Your task is to make the upper input field should search through all categories.
-Moreover, you should be able to filter by multiple fields in the same time.
+Your task is to make the `search` input field search through all categories.
+Each input field is responsible for its own column.
+Furthermore, you should be able to filter by using multiple fields at the same time.

  * write `Warner` in `First Name` field